 The AO will provide the relevant estimates and data to dimension the components in accordance with the required capacity.

-AO Device Management by Requirements
+AO Device Management by Wyre Requirements

 Concept and purpose

-Standard, does not dispose of remote access tot he AO CPE devices.
-However, may request access and access needs to be provided by the AO in case this is needed to ensure network integrity or in order to assist the AO in efficient troubleshooting on complex E2E network problems.
+Standard, Wyre does not dispose of remote access tot he AO CPE devices.
+However, Wyre may request access and access needs to be provided by the AO in case this is needed to ensure network integrity or in order to assist the AO in efficient troubleshooting on complex E2E network problems.

 Device management Functions